qntnet/documentation/en/source/available_functions/data_load_functions.md

 **Output**

 The output is xarray DataArray with historical fundomental data.

 **Example**

 We have collected and processed a large amount of fundamental data for users.
 One can find the list of prepared data [here](https://quantnet.ai/documentation/ru/functional/functional_data.html).
 Below are two ways to download prepared data.

 The first way is just to list the desired data labels.

 <pre lang="python">
-data_lbls = ['assets', 'liabilities', 'operating_expense', 'ivestment_short_term']
+data_lbls = ['assets', 'liabilities']
 # One can load corresponding data
 fun_data1 = qnt.data.secgov_load_indicators(assets,time_coord = data.time, standard_indicators = data_lbls)
 </pre>